Stereotypes of African Americans: Social media

-She concluded that historical stereotypes focusing on diet and blackface had all but disappeared from mainstream television shows and movies, but had resurfaced in newmedia representations.
+She concluded that historical stereotypes focusing on diet and blackface had all but disappeared from mainstream television shows and movies, but had resurfaced in new media representations.
 Most portrayals fell into three categories: blackface, animalistic and evil/angry.
 Similarly, media had made progress in their handling of gender-related topics, but Facebook offered a new platform for sexist messages to thrive.
 Facebook users played up shallow, patriarchal representations of Michelle Obama, focusing on her emotions, appearance, and personality.
 Conversely, they emphasized historical stereotypes of Barack Obama that depicted him as flashy and animalistic.
 Media's reliance on stereotypes of women and African Americans not only hindered civil rights but also helped determine how people treated marginalized groups, her study found.

 Video games

 Representations of African Americans in video games tend to reinforce stereotypes of males as athletes or gangsters.

 Hip hop music

 Hip hop music has reinforced stereotypes about black men.
-Violent, misogynistic lyrics in rap music performed by African American male rappers has increased negative stereotypes against black men.
+Exposure to violent, misogynistic rap music performed by African American male rappers has been shown to activate negative stereotypes towards black men as hostile, criminal and sexist.
+Hip hop portrays a stereotypical black masculine aesthetic and has stereotyped black men as hypersexual thugs and gangsters who hail from an inner city ghetto.
+Listening to this misogynistic and violent hip hop has effects on African-American men and their cognitive performance.
+They perform worse in tests resembling the Graduate Record Examination after listening to this kind of music compared to white men under the same conditions.
 African-American women are degraded and referred to as “bitches” and “hoes” in rap music.
-African-American women are over-sexualized in hip hop music videos and are portrayed as sexual objects for rappers.
-Hip hop portrays a stereotypical black masculine aesthetic.
-Hip hop has stereotyped Black men as hypersexual thugs and gangsters who hail from an inner city ghetto.
+African-American women are over-sexualized in modern hip hop music videos and are portrayed as sexual objects for rappers.
+Over-sexualization of African American women in rap music videos may have health implications for viewers of such videos.
+In a survey study, adolescent African American women watching rap videos and perceiving them to contain more sexual stereotypes were more likely to binge drink, test positive for marijuana and have a negative body image.